This Sausage Lasagne is absolutely bursting with flavour! It’s the easy and delicious twist on a classic lasagne that you never knew you needed.

 Sausage Ragu

-- Add a drizzle of oil to a large pot over medium-high heat and add your sausage.
+- Add a drizzle of oil to a large pot over medium-high heat and add the sausage.
 Break it up with a wooden spoon until it begins to brown, then season with salt and pepper.
-Continue frying until nice and golden, then pour into your baking dish (discard fat as necessary).
+Continue frying until nice and golden, then pour into your baking dish.

-- Add more oil if you need and lower temp to medium.
-Add celery, carrot and onion and begin frying until they begin to soften and brown.
-Add garlic, continue frying for another 1-2mins then clear a hole in the centre of your pot.
+- Add more oil if you need to then lower the temp to medium.
+Add the celery, carrot and onion and fry until they begin to soften and very lightly brown.
+Add the garlic, continue frying for another 1-2mins then clear a hole in the centre of the pot.

 - Add fennel seeds and allow to toast for 1-2mins, then stir with everything in the pot.
-Clear another circle and add your tomato puree.
-Allow to fry for 1-2mins, the stir with everything in the pan.
+Clear another circle and add the tomato puree (paste).
+Fry for 1-2mins, then stir with everything in the pan.

-- Pour in red wine and deglaze with your wooden spoon.
-Leave to simmer for 5mins, then pour in passata.
-Add thyme, bay leaves and sugar, salt and black pepper to taste.
-Pop on a (heavy) lid, reduce heat to low and simmer for 1 hour 30 mins (important to simmer for at LEAST an hour to marry together the flavours and tenderise the meat).
-Take off lid and simmer for another 10mins, or until nice and thick (see video for consistency & see notes).
-Meanwhile...
+- Pour in the red wine and deglaze with your wooden spoon.
+Leave to simmer for a couple of mins to reduce, then pour in the passata.
+Add the thyme, bay leaves, sugar, salt and black pepper to taste.
+Pop on a (heavy) lid, reduce the heat to low and simmer for 1 hour 30 mins (important to marry together the flavours and tenderise the meat).
+Take off the lid and simmer for another 10mins, or until nice and thick (see video for consistency & see notes).
+Check for seasoning and adjust if needed.

 Bechamel Sauce

-- In a medium sized pot over medium heat, add butter and stir until melted.
-Stir through flour to form a paste, then gradually whisk in milk.
-Allow to simmer for 5-10mins until it thickens, then stir through parmesan, nutmeg and salt & pepper to taste.
-You want the sauce thick enough to coat the back of a spoon, but not so thick it won't pour.
+- In a medium-sized pot over medium heat, add the butter and stir until melted.
+Stir in flour to form a roux, then gradually whisk in milk.
+Allow to simmer for 7-10mins until it thickens, then stir through parmesan, nutmeg and salt & pepper to taste.
+You want the sauce thick enough to coat the back of a spoon, but not so thick that it won't pour.

 Lasagne